 When a command portal opens, enter ‘chkdsk’ and follow it up with the letter assigned to the drive.
 If the card is indicated as drive G, type a colon and /f (chkdsk G: /f).
 Hit the Enter key and wait for the repair process to end before restarting your PC.

+So this is all about the What is the Lifespan of an SD Card article guide.
 Hopefully, if your SD card had not outlived its lifespan but had malfunctioned due to poor practices, it would work.
 However, nothing can save a card whose time to fail has come due to the write/erase cycles.
+Hopefully, you get the answer now for what you searching for on What is the Lifespan of an SD Card.